Delirium (Oliver novel): Sequels

+Alex, set between the first and second books like Hana and Annabel, was included inside the first edition of Requiem.
+A book including it was released as Delirium Stories: Hana, Annabel, Raven, & Alex.

 Adaptation

 Fox ordered a television pilot based on Delirium.
 According to The Hollywood Reporter actress Emma Roberts was cast as Lena Haloway in the main role.
 In February 2013, Gregg Sulkin was cast as the role of Julian Fineman, one of Lena's love interests, but was changed to be the love interest of her best friend Hana Tate for the show.
 On February 25, 2013 Daren Kagasoff was cast as Alex Sheathes, the male lead and Lena's love interest.
 Karyn Usher penned the pilot, with Peter Chernin and Katherine Pope as executive producers.
 On March 1, 2013, Jeanine Mason was cast as Hana Tate.
 Fox later declined to pick up the pilot.

 The pilot episode was picked up by Hulu and was available to stream for a limited time beginning on June 20, 2014.